dasch-swiss/dsp-api/docs/05-internals/design/api-v2/json-ld.md

 ## JsonLDUtil

-Knora provides a utility object called `JsonLDUtil`, which wraps the [JSON-LD Java API](https://github.com/jsonld-java/jsonld-java), and parses JSON-LD text to a Knora data structure called `JsonLDDocument`.
+Knora provides a utility object called `JsonLDUtil`, which wraps the [titanium-json-ld Java library](https://github.com/filip26/titanium-json-ld), and parses JSON-LD text to a Knora data structure called `JsonLDDocument`.
 These classes provide commonly needed functionality for extracting and validating data from JSON-LD documents, as well as for constructing new documents.